 Gabon Country Report

-Domestic terrorism has historically been non-existent in Gabon until a knife attack on two Danish journalists at a Libreville market in December 2017.
+Domestic terrorism had historically been non-existent in Gabon until a knife attack on two Danish journalists at a Libreville market in December 2017.
 This is highly likely to remain an isolated incident, with no evidence of outside support for the lone perpetrator.
 The presence of a French army base in Libreville improves security capabilities beyond local capacities in the event of any developing threat.
 The only substantial source of concern is piracy in the Gulf of Guinea.
-A reported incident took place off Libreville in August 2018, the first for over four years, but there are grounds to doubt its authenticity.
+A reported incident took place off Libreville in August 2018, the first for more than four years, but there are grounds to doubt its authenticity.

 Vaccinations required to enter the country